 - 1. Students are expected to pass each.
 Students must pass all critical criteria. - 2.
 Retakes of practical stations must be passed on the third try.
 Failure to do so will result in failure of the program. - 3.
 All students are required to pass all skill stations to pass the program.
 Stations: - o Dynamic and Static Cardiology - o Trauma - Oral Boards A & B - Integrated Out-of-Hospital Scenario (IOOHS)

 Affective Domain Grading

-The Affective Domain accounts for ten percent (10%) of the student's overall grade.
 The Affective Domain scoring consists of a total of 100 possible points.
 These 100 points are broken down by module as outlined below.